 How can ODICCI help your business be GDPR compliant?

-- We can re-qualify your database to ensure that the privacy and storing standards and are up to scratch.
+- Re-qualify your database to ensure that the privacy and storing standards and are up to scratch.

 - We can implement GDPR compliant online and offline data capture, that still allows your database to grow.
 The ODICCI reporting interface gives you an immediate overview of the success of your data collection.
 Gain insights with real-time charts and graphs, slice and dice data with filters and download results with a variety of export options.